 - You should consider FastConnect public peering as an untrusted interface, and put in place firewalls and other access controls just like you would for any network interface connected to the Internet.
 See Security considerations for FastConnect public peering for more information.

-This section is applicable if you're using FastConnect through an Oracle partner.
+This section is applicable if you're using FastConnect through an Oracle partner or third party provider.
 A Border Gateway Protocol (BGP) session is established from your edge, but where it goes depends on which Oracle partner you use.

 For simplicity, the following diagrams show only a private virtual circuit.
 However, the location of the BGP session is the same for a public virtual circuit.

-To Oracle: With some of the Oracle partners, the BGP session goes from your edge to Oracle, as shown in the following diagram.
+With some Oracle partners, the BGP session goes from your edge to Oracle, as shown in the following diagram.
 When setting up the virtual circuit with Oracle, you are asked to provide basic BGP peering information (see General Requirements).